-Five strategies to fund for impact at scale: lessons from the Skoll World Forum 2023
+Five strategies to fund for impact at scale

 The Skoll World Forum 2023 was an incredible week of connection and inspiration, and left us buzzing with energy.
 We were delighted to co-host a side event at the Forum alongside Co-Impact, IKEA Foundation, BOMA and the Foundation for Ecological Security (FES), exploring how to fund for impact at scale, with a focus on the climate/gender/poverty nexus.
 This blog summarises key take-aways from our event.